 - Use the prize.
 You will get 3 days and two nights in Las Vegas; however your flight will leave between 6:00-10:00 p.m. on Wednesday night, and between 6:00-12:00 a.m. on Friday morning.
-Your hotel will not be on the strip; it will be either at the airport, or a hotel called Wild Wild West, which is located at truck stop (Happy Birthday, Paul!).
+Your hotel will not be on the strip; it will be either at the airport or a hotel called Wild Wild West, which is located at a truck stop (Happy Birthday, Paul!).
 You are coming from Houston, and so most likely there will be stopovers/layovers.
 There will be no shuttle service to pick you up from the airport, so you will need to pay for your own taxi.

 - Upgrade.
 For $483 for the two of you, you will be removed from the restrictions.
 Your flight will leave Wednesday morning and Friday afternoon or evening.
 Your hotel will be on the strip in a luxury tower room.
-You will have free shuttle service back and forth to the airport.
+You will have a free shuttle service back and forth to the airport.
 You will get two free tickets to a magic show by Mac King (she assured me I should google him and he’s ultra-famous and sought after).
-You will get buy-one-get-one-free dinner at the Blues House, and several other restaurants.
+You will get a buy-one-get-one-free dinner at the Blues House, and several other restaurants.

 - Get there yourself.
 Pay for your own flight there, or perhaps you have some frequent flyer miles you can use.
-If you do this, we will upgrade you for free to a hotel on the strip, plus refund part of your $100 deposit.
+If you do this, we will upgrade you for free to a hotel on the strip, plus a refund of part of your $100 deposit.

 - Get a Refund.
 We will mail you a check for $100.

 As crazy as it may sound, this conversation actually did occur, and I tried to use the same language as she did in the descriptions above.

 I was particularly impressed with all of the sneaky ways she and Casablanca Express had concocted to get me to basically pay for the trip myself while simultaneously trying to make me believe that we were getting a free deal.